 There are other tax efficient investments such as Individual Savings Accounts (ISAs) and Insurance Bonds which you may find very beneficial.
-For further details, please contact our partner, CBF Wealth Management, at our address.
+For further details, please contact our partner, Copestone Wealth Management, at our address.

-PERSONAL ALLOWANCES TAX RATES ON TAXABLE INCOME (IE. AFTER ALLOWANCES) NATIONAL INSURANCE Basic £12,500 This may change for those with incomes over £100,000 (UK excluding Scotland and Wales) 20% 0 - £37,500 40% £37,500 - £150,000 45% Over £150,00 Class 1 (employees) 12% £8,632 - £50,000 2% Over £50,000 Class 2 (self-employed) £3.00 per week, unless taxable profits are below £6,365 Class 4 (self-employed) 9% on taxable profits between £8,632 and £50,000 2% over £50,000
+PERSONAL ALLOWANCES TAX RATES ON TAXABLE INCOME (IE. AFTER ALLOWANCES) NATIONAL INSURANCE

+Basic £12,570 (UK excluding Scotland) Class 1 (employees)

+This will change for those with 20% 0 - £37,700 12% £242 p/w - £967 p/w

+incomes over £100,000 40% £37,701 - £125,140 2% Over £967 p/w

+45% Over £125,140

+Class 2 (self-employed)

+£3.45 per week, unless taxable

+profits are below £12,570

+Class 4 (self-employed)

+9% on taxable profits between

+£12,570 and £50,270

+2% over £50,270

-TAX TOP TIPS
+TOP TIPS

-- If you are just starting out, you should register with HMRC as self-employed six months after the end of the tax year in which you started. - When you write a letter to HMRC, keep a copy for future reference. - Get receipts for everything that you pay out. - If in doubt about any expenses or allowances, claim them!
+- If you are just starting out, you should either register with HMRC as selfemployed within six months after the end of the tax year in which you started, or ensure that you file a self-assessment tax return within the time limit. - When you write a letter to HMRC, keep a copy for future reference. - Get receipts for everything that you pay out. - If in doubt about any expenses or allowances, claim them!
 Keep full details available for HMRC in case any are queried. - Don't ignore communications from HMRC.
-They won't go away and can get quite persistent.
+They won't go away and can become quite persistent.
 It will only lead to estimates of your income being made, which always ends up with you paying excessive tax. - In spite of all you've heard about tax inspectors, most of them are reasonable.
 They are there to ensure that you pay the correct amount of tax no more and no less.
-They don't get paid on a commission basis either!

-• It is important to put some money aside as you go along to cover your tax bills when they arrive.
+They don't get paid on a commission basis either! - It is important to put some money aside as you go along to cover your tax bills when they arrive.

-THIS TAX GUIDE FOR AUTHORS AND JOURNALISTS HAS BEEN PREPARED BY HW FISHER, CHARTERED ACCOUNTANTS.
+THIS TAX GUIDE FOR ACTORS HAS BEEN PREPARED BY HW FISHER CHARTERED ACCOUNTANTS.
 PLEASE NOTE THAT THIS INFORMATION IS PROVIDED FOR GUIDANCE ONLY AND DOES NOT PURPORT TO GIVE PROFESSIONAL ADVICE.